The 5S's in English:

 Not all standardization is visually obvious.
 Some are transactional in nature but the point is to simplify, reduce variation, and little up front investment of time will go a long way towards permanent efficiency gains.

-The program is not over after a one time start and successful event.
+The program isn't over after a one-time successful event.
 Like any Six Sigma project, there must be controls and countermeasures defined.
 5S uses an ongoing audit system.

 That is often when the momentum starts and the engagement begins with many quick hits and positive physical changes.
 5S is often one of the components in a Kaizen Event.